-This pattern is only needed if you want to print from the machine.
+This pattern is only needed to print from the machine.

-8.1.3 Default target
+9.1.3 Default target

 A running X Window System consumes many resources and is rarely needed on a server.
 It is strongly recommended to start the system in target multi-user.target.
-You will still be able to remotely start graphical applications.
+You can still remotely start graphical applications.

-8.2 Disabling unnecessary services
+9.2 Disabling unnecessary services